Why Agile Organizations are the Future of Business (Plus Free Template)

 Another essential characteristic of an Agile organization is the ability to respond quickly to customer needs.
 This goes beyond reacting to feedback.
 It’s about proactively engaging customers and anticipating how they might want to use a product or service.
 For example, when a car manufacturer designs a new model, they will have a vision for how their cars will be used.
 However, they also know that customers have ideas and may use the product differently.
 They might use models such as simulations to help them understand how their new model will perform in various situations.
 This is an example of being responsive to customer needs.
 Rather than predicting how customers will use a product or service, organizations can use simulation and other forms of research to help them understand how their product performs in various situations and how customers would like to use it.

-McKinsey's 5 trademarks of agile organizations
+McKinsey's five trademarks of agile organizations

 Agility is not just a set of principles to be plugged into an organization and wait for the magic to happen.
 It’s a new way of working, thinking, and operating that requires significant organizational changes.
 To achieve this transformation, your company must adopt agile practices in all areas of its business.